Highlights

 Day 9: Drive to Lisbon via Batalha Monastery, Nazaré & Óbidos

 Head to the coast next to break for a memorable lunch of fresh grilled fish in Nazaré.
-Located on a sweeping stretch of beach, this small fishing town is known for its stately shrine of Santuário de Nossa Senhora da Nazaré, as well as holding the record for the highest waves ever surfed.
-Take a walk to the 16th-century clifftop fort of São Miguel Arcanjo Fort after lunch to see some of the crashing waves up close.
+Located on a sweeping stretch of beach, this small fishing town is known for its stately shrine of Santuário de Nossa Senhora da Nazaré and holding the record for the highest waves ever surfed.
+Take a walk to the 16th-century clifftop fort of São Miguel Arcanjo Fort after lunch to see some crashing waves up close.

 After a final leisurely breakfast, you'll make your way to the Lisbon Airport to drop off your rental car and catch your departing flight.
 Safe travels and boa viagem!

 Looking for more inspiration for your trip to Portugal?
-Check out these other 10-day Portugal itineraries, with outdoor adventures, cultural trips, and best-of tours to hit the highlights.
+Check out these other Portugal itineraries, explore different ways to spend 10 days in Portugal, or discover the best time to visit Portugal.